Master of Studies in Law Degree - Frequently Asked Questions

 International students are welcome and encouraged to apply.
 They must have completed the equivalent of a US bachelor's of arts or sciences degree, and they must submit a TOEFL score.
 The minimum acceptable TOEFL scores are 600 paper, 250 computer, 110 internet.
 IELTS scores are also accepted in lieu of TOEFL.
 International students are encouraged to apply as early as possible because of greater amount of time needed to process the application, obtain visas, and obtain housing.

-Completed applications are first considered on December 1 and thereafter on a rolling basis until the class is full.
+Completed applications are considered on a rolling basis until the class is full.

 Of the slightly more than a dozen graduates of the MSL Program, roughly half have used their education to enhance their existing careers, and the other half to pursue new careers.
 In the former category are a health system tax specialist, a manager in an interstate trucking company, a university police officer, a pediatrician in private practice, a nurse practitioner, and a director of a nonprofit agency.